That letter was actually the first out of many, not that Tony would ever know about it.

 "Your mother," Steve said softly.

-"Yes," Tony said, and his eyes seemed so bright just now.
+"Yes," Tony said, and his eyes looked so bright all of a sudden.

 "I will, then.
 I'll write to you.
 Okay.
 I'll text you too.
 Expect me to do it often.
 You can block me if it gets to be too much."